 “Home Improvement” enjoyed an eight-year run that ended in 1999.
-In 2016, co-star Richard Karn told Australian publication News.com.au, “Every time the show gets bought around the world … you get a little percentage of that … You don’t want to have to live on that, but it’s a nice kind of annuity.”
+Richard Karn, one of the show’s stars, told Australian publication News.com.au in 2016, “Every time the show gets bought around the world … you get a little percentage of that. … You don’t want to have to live on that, but it’s a nice kind of annuity.”

 ‘Two and a Half Men’ Royalties

-In 2011, Charlie Sheen — due to his salacious personal problems — was embroiled in a nasty and very public dispute with CBS that would eventually lead to him being fired from “Two and a Half Men.”
+In 2011, Charlie Sheen was embroiled in a public dispute with CBS about his salacious personal problems that would eventually lead to him being fired from “Two and a Half Men.”
 The show had entered syndication three years earlier and enjoyed consistent status as the highest-rated scripted comedy.

 ‘The Simpsons’ Royalties

-During a recent interview with Andy Cohen, Ullman said she still receives residuals from “The Simpsons” nearly 30 years after she created the central characters.
-While winking, she sarcastically replied, “Yes, I hear from them four times a year.”
+During an interview with Andy Cohen, Ullman said she receives residuals from “The Simpsons” nearly 30 years after she created the central characters.
+While winking, she sarcastically said, “Yes, I hear from them four times a year.”
 When asked if her cut was significant, she replied, “Yeah, it’s not bad.”

-Rapper 50 Cent can’t reliably make the same claim.
-In 2017, the Daily Mail reported that the bankrupt musician/actor received a check from a cameo he made on “The Simpsons” for $16.68.
+Rapper 50 Cent can’t make the same claim.
+In 2017, TMZ reported that the musician and actor received a check from a cameo he made on “The Simpsons” for $16.68.

 ‘Full House’ Royalties